bccp/nbodykit/docs/running.rst

-The idea here is that a "template" configuration file can be passed to ``nbkit-batch.py`` via the ``-c`` option, and this file should contain special keys that will be formatted using :meth:`str.format` syntax when iterating through a set of tasks.
+The idea here is that a "template" configuration file can be passed to ``nbkit-batch.py`` via the ``-c`` option, and this file should contain special keys that will be formatted using :meth:`str.format` syntax when iterating through a set of configuration files.
 The names of these keys and the desired values for the keys to take when iterating can be specified by the ``-i`` option.
-If the ``-i`` option is specified multiple times on the command-line, then the tasks run will be the product of the individual task lists.

 By example
 ~~~~~~~~~~